CatLegendDev/LavaCat-docs/README.md

-# MenuDocs Official Written Guides.
+# LavaCat Official Written Guides.
 ---

 ## Why a written guide from MenuDocs?